brianshih1/mini-container/mdbook/src/preface.md

 # Preface

-I’ve been using Docker for many years, but I’ve always treated it as a magical black box.
+I’ve been using Docker Containers for many years, but I’ve always treated it as a magical black box.
 I know that Docker creates containers which are isolated environments to run code.
 However, I don’t know what “isolated” really means.
 To unveil the black box, I decided to implement containers from scratch in Rust.

 Luckily, there are a ton of tutorials and resources online that I can learn from.
 My implementation is largely based on these two blogs in particular: [Linux Containers in 500 Lines of Code](https://blog.lizzie.io/linux-containers-in-500-loc.html) & [Writing a Container in Rust](https://litchipi.github.io/series/container_in_rust).
 As someone who knew very little about Linux, the experience of building a container is extremely eye-opening and rewarding.